Braunson/calendarific-test/README.md

 ## Calendarific Test

-This goal of this app is to provide a month and country picker that will retrieve public holidays for the selected month and country from the Calendarific API and return them the the user.
+This goal of this app is to provide a month/year and country picker which will be sent to the Calenderific API to return the holidays for the given prameters and display them in a sorted table.

 ## Why HTTP and not the official SDK?
-Typically I'd like to use the Official SDK for a service, in this case there was one for [Calendarific](https://github.com/calendarific/php-calendarific) for this demo we'll keep it simple and use Laravel's HTTP Facade.
+Typically I'd like to use the Official SDK for a service, which there was one [Calendarific](https://github.com/calendarific/php-calendarific) however for this demo we'll keep it simple and make use of Laravel's HTTP Facade.

 ## Integrations / Libraries Used
+- Laravel 7
 - Calendarific API
+- Vue.js
-- InertiaJS
+- Inertia.js
 - Buefy
+- Material Design Icons

 ## Demo